-That the Great Eastern Country Zone:
+That the Central Country Zone;

-- 1. Notes Operational Procedure 113: Operational Boundaries and Asset Management Responsibilities, Rural Regions. - 2.
+- 1. Notes Operational Procedure 113: Operational Boundaries and Asset Management Responsibilities, Rural Regions; - 2.
 Notes that Local Governments may submit written feedback directly to WALGA for consideration by 28 February 2025. - 3.
-Concur with the WALGA comments on the text in parts 1.
-Introduction, 1.7 Maintenance Responsibility Guidelines, 2.1.4 & 2.2.5 Driveways, 2.5 Lighting, 2.6.2 Bus Passenger Facilities and Figures 6, 7, 8, 9, 10, 11, 12 & 13 of Operational Procedure 113: Operational Boundaries and Asset Maintenance Responsibilities.
+Provides the following comments on Operational Procedure 113: Operational Boundaries and Asset Maintenance Responsibilities at the Zone Meeting; - a) 1.Introduction - Refers to additional works to be funded from the SRFLGA.
+Additional works are not defined, and any funding changes would be for SAC approval.
+WALGA recommends this principle be removed. - b) 1.7 Maintenance Responsibility Guidelines c) 2.1.4 & 2.2.5 Driveways